gitfrid/virus2spread/README.md

 virus2spread virus distribution model-simulation

 Here arises an attempt to test DR Clare Craig's hypothesis about airborne virus contagion -> Book Expired.
-To investigate annually recurring waves from the momentum of a chaotic system, and study its dynamics.
+To investigate annually recurring waves from the momentum of a chaotic system, and study or play with it's dynamics.

 Since the linear sientific SIR model used, seems to differ from reality.